vespa-engine/documentation/en/searching-multi-valued-fields.md

 </pre>

-With the function above, since 'clear sky' does not match any of the title or description fields, the bm25 features are 0 for those fields.
+With the function above, since 'clear sky' does not match any of the title or description fields, the bm25 features becomes zero.

 Our `elementSimilarity(tags).maxWeight` feature is 2.0 and the first phase expression becomes 4 which is reflected in the hit relevance score.

-Change the tagWeight and observe that the relevance becomes 6.0
+Change the <code>query(tagWeight)</code> with the query request and observe that the relevance becomes 6.0

 <pre data-test="exec" data-test-assert-contains='"relevance": 6.0'>
 $ vespa query 'yql=select * from photos where userQuery()' \